tgb20/tgb20.github.io/index.md

 This site serves to document and show various projects I have built over my time as a developer.

-When possible I included a link to source code/binaries, but often the source is lost to time.
+When possible, I included a link to source code/binaries, but often the source is lost to time.

 *The following projects are sorted by year, and roughly by month, with closer to the top being newer*